ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 └───────────────────────────────────────────────────────────────────┘
 ```

-## linearRegression
+## stochasticLinearRegression {#agg_functions-stochasticlinearregression}

 This function implements stochastic linear regression.
-It supports custom parameters for learning rate, L2 regularization coefficient,
-mini-batch size and has few methods for updating weights (simple SGD, Momentum, Nesterov).
+It supports custom parameters for learning rate, L2 regularization coefficient, mini-batch size and has few methods for updating weights (simple SGD, Momentum, Nesterov).

 This function works as a usual aggregate function in terms of distributed processing of data, which is followed by merges.
-With regard to `linearRegression` this means that different aggregate function states are merged with weights - the more data was processed by a state, the bigger weight it has during a merge with other state.
+With regard to `stochasticLinearRegression` this means that different aggregate function states are merged with weights - the more data was processed by a state, the bigger weight it has during a merge with other state.

-#### Parameters
+### Parameters {#agg_functions-stochasticlinearregression-parameters}

 There are 4 customizable parameters.
 They are passed to the function sequentially, but there is no need to pass all four - default values will be used, however good model required some parameter tuning.